empirical-org/Empirical-Core/README.md

 A good place to start is by setting up and running Quill on your local machine or by using a [Vagrant virtual machine](VAGRANT.md).

-**If you are having any trouble installing, [please post your questions to the ["Questions" mailing list in Cofactor.](http://www.empirical.org/cofactor/teams/compass)**
+**If you are having any trouble installing, please post your questions to the ["Questions" mailing list in Cofactor.](http://www.empirical.org/cofactor/teams/compass)**

 *Note:* Unless stated otherwise, all commands assume that your current working directory is the Quill application root.

-0.  __Setup ruby 1.9.3.
+0.  __Setup ruby 2.1.1.
 You can use RVM or rbenv to achieve this, rbenv is recommended (https://github.com/sstephenson/rbenv).
 Here are the steps for installing os OS X:__

     Install homebrew (if you haven't already): http://brew.sh/